Skip to content

 How it works

 Each successful request resets consecutive_failures to 0 and sets health_status to healthy.
-Each failure increments consecutive_failures and updates last_error_at.
+Each upstream failure increments consecutive_failures and updates last_error_at.

 Consecutive FailuresStatusDefault Threshold